jjmccollum/teiphy/docs/readme.rst

 supported by this utility.

-For the purposes of analysis, we will usually want to strip the first-hand suffixes, leaving just the base siglum for the witness itself.
+For the purposes of analysis, we will usually want to strip the first-hand suffixes, leaving just the base sigla for the witnesses themselves.
 In addition, we may wish to merge multiple attestations of a passage in the same witness, effectively treating multiple attestations as ambiguous readings.
-Both can be accomplished using the ``-s`` argument to ``convert_tei.py``.
+Both can be accomplished using the ``-s`` argument with any conversion command invoked through ``main.py``.
 If we want to strip first-hand suffixes only, then we can do this via

 ::

-   -t "*" -t "T"
+   -s"*" -s"T"

 This will ignore multiple attestations (i.e., treat the units where they occur as missing characters for the base witnesses with multiple